 CMNS1090 or equivalent understanding of production, writing and analysis.

-Professional Task: Assessment 2 - The Treatment -20%
+Professional Task: Assessment 2 - The First Draft -30%

-Professional Task: Assessment 3 - The First Draft - 30%
+Professional Task: Assessment 3 - Final Draft & Final Proof of Concept - 30%